Analysis: Does history suggest China growth is about to rebound?

 "The manufacturing sector is undermined by the destocking process."

 The government PMI showed new orders falling for the fourth month in a row.
-Export orders were falling, but the sub index stabilized at 46.6 compared with July.
+Export orders were falling, but the sub index stabilised at 46.6 compared with July.

 DIFFERENCES